 - COVID-19 restrictions have affected freedom of movement, assembly, and association, the right to respect for private and family life, the right to education, and the right to engage in business.

-- The spread of misinformation is tending to cause problems in the fight against the pandemic, especially issues relating to vaccination often polarising society.
+- The spread of misinformation is tending to cause problems in the fight against the pandemic, in particular, issues relating to vaccination are polarising the society.

 A summary of the situation and related restrictions